thecheeseman/iocod/STYLE.md

 ## Indentation

-Indentation should be with `tabs` and not spaces.
+Indentation should be with `spaces`.

 Linus would not approve, but for the best Visual Studio experience, set `Tab Size` and `Indent Size` to `4` (defaults).
 Tabs set to `8` unfortunately